textcreationpartnership/A02461/README.md

 ##Content Summary##

 #####Front#####

-A sermon principally entreating of the crosse in Baptisme wherein also it is proued, against the vna
+1. THE EPISTLE TO the Reader.

 #####Body#####

-A sermon principally entreating of the crosse in Baptisme wherein also it is proued, against the vna **Types of content**
+1. A SERMON PRINCIpally entreating of the Croſſe in Baptiſme.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!